zalando-stups/documentation/components/kio.rst

 Most services of STUPS rely on Kio for being the authoritative source for existing applications.
 Before you deploy an application in the STUPS infrastructure, you have to register it in Kio.
-You can use :ref:`yourturn` to have a nice UI on top of Kio or you can access it via its [REST API](https://github.com/zalando-stups/kio/blob/master/resources/api/kio-api.yaml).
+You can use :ref:`yourturn` to have a nice UI on top of Kio or you can access it via its `REST API`_.

 Registered applications are automatically crawled for their API definitions by :ref:`twintip` and get service users in your IAM solution by :ref:`mint`.